Health benefits of sport

 Micronutrients

-Dancers can also forget about obtaining key micronutrients called vitamins and minerals.
+Athletes can also forget about obtaining key micronutrients called vitamins and minerals.
 B vitamins and vitamin C which are water-soluble vitamins and vitamin A, D, K and E which are fat soluble vitamins.
 Our B vitamins are a part of energy production.
 They don’t give you energy but are used in the body to make energy from our carbohydrates, fats, and proteins.
 These vitamins are also part of making red blood cells.

 If you compromise your intake of these vitamins, you will compromise your performance over time.
 Vitamins A, C, and E play a role in cleaning up damaged muscles that are overstressed and overused.

 Calcium is a mineral that is used for bone growth.
 The most important years of bone development is in your first 30 years of life which just happens to be the prime years for dancing.
 Low bone density will result in increased chances of bone stress fractures.
-Iron is also a highly important nutrient for dancers since it is what our bodies use to carry oxygen to the blood.
+Iron is also a highly important nutrient for athletes since it is what our bodies use to carry oxygen to the blood.
 And of course, oxygen is what we use to help our bodies produce energy.

 Vitamins and minerals are found in a variety of foods and if you are eating balanced meals, you will get adequate nutrition and perform at your highest.

-Source: https://www.verywellfit.com/the-importance-of-nutrition-for-dancers-617328
+Source: Verywellfit, https://www.verywellfit.com/the-importance-of-nutrition-for-dancers-617328

-Read more Nutrition and Hydration advice for dancers at:
+Read more Nutrition and Hydration advice at:

 https://www.actsafe.ca/wp-content/uploads/2018/08/Dancer-Nutrition.pdf

-Injuries risks for dancers and prevention tips
+Injuries risks and prevention tips

 Read more at: https://www.sportsmed.org//aossmimis/stop/downloads/Dance.pdf

-How can dance injuries be prevented?
+How can injuries be prevented?

-The majority of overuse injuries and even some traumatic dance injuries can be prevented.
+The majority of overuse injuries can be prevented.
 Follow these guidelines to reduce your risk of injury:

 - Eat well and stay hydrated before, during and after class.